Quantco/glum/docs/tutorials/rossman/fixed_effects_rossman.md

 We start by loading in the raw data.
 If you have not yet processed the raw data, it will be done below.
 (Initial processing consists of some basic cleaning and renaming of columns.

 *Note*: if you wish to run this notebook on your own, and have not done so already, please download the data from the [Rossman Kaggle Challenge](https://www.kaggle.com/c/rossmann-store-sales).
-This tutorial expects that it in a folder names "raw_data" under the same directory as the notebook.
+This tutorial expects that it in a folder named "raw_data" under the same directory as the notebook.

 ### 1.1 Load